 The following are various Frequently Asked Questions (FAQs) about the 10 years long residence applications:

 The 10-year long residence rule allows individuals who have lived lawfully and continuously in the UK for 10 years to apply for Indefinite Leave to Remain (ILR).
+The person can count time with permission on most routes towards the 10 year qualifying period.

 There is no provision within the Immigration Rules for an applicant to include dependants on an ILR long residence application.
-Dependants must make their own sole applications if they wish to rely on the 10-year
+Dependants must make their own sole applications if they wish to rely on the 10-year long residence rules.

 If the dependants have not completed 10 years of long residence, they may have various options to continue with their stay in the UK including applying for a family visa under Appendix FM or continuing on PBS Dependant visa if the main applicant was on a point based work visa in the UK before applying for ILR based on 10 years long residence.